paularrea/artist-portfolio/src/images/gallery/b33/uvOff/Elvis.md

 ## Elvis

-Acrylic, crayon, pencil
+Acrylic on wood<br/>
-14x15" wood panel
+100x100cm wood panel

-Signed and ready to hang.
+Signed and ready to hang.<br/>
-Painted in Jorba Town, Catalonia.
+Painted in El REC, Catalonia.
 2020.

-€€€ + shipping
-Contact: hello@requesens.com to purchase